CyberrHunterr/cisco-sdwan-lab/phase-1-underlay/README.md

 ## Full Lab Topology

 ![Cisco SD-WAN full lab topology](topology/full-lab-topology.png)
-> Phase 1 focuses on the underlay infrastructure: Internet Router, PE-ROUTER and the MPLS P1–P4 backbone.
-Controller, branch, data-center and vEdge components are shown only for full-lab context and are introduced in later phases.

 > **Scope note:** This image shows the full SD-WAN lab as it exists across later phases.
 > Phase 1 focuses only on the underlay portion: Internet Router, PE-ROUTER and the MPLS P1–P4 backbone.